galaxyproject/galaxy_mentor_network/content/about.md

 ---
 id: about
-title: About the Galaxy Mentorshing Network Program
+title: About the Galaxy Mentoring Network Program
 ---

+**Galaxy Mentoring Network (GMN)** program is an initiative by the Galaxy Community to build her members in open source projects.

 ## About Galaxy